Eucomis autumnalis: Cultivation

 Eucomis autumnalis is grown as an ornamental plant.
 The flowers and later the fruiting stems remain decorative for many weeks, and can be used as cut flowers.
 E. autumnalis survives frosts down to about -7 C, particularly if planted in a sheltered position in well-drained soil, kept as dry as possible during the winter dormancy.
 It grows and flowers best planted in full sun or partial shade in a fertile soil, and kept well watered during the summer period of growth and flowering.

 A cultivar is available under the name "E. autumnalis 'White Dwarf'".
 However, as of 2018, the RHS Plant Finder regards this as a cultivar of E. zambesiaca rather than E. autumnalis.

 Propagation

 Eucomis autumnalis can be propagated from seed sown in spring, but may take up to five seasons to flower.
 The bulb may produce offsets, which can be removed while the plant is dormant.
 The bulblets can then be planted the following spring.
 Leaf cuttings can be taken while the plant is in active growth.
 If sections of 5 cm each are planted in sterilised and well-drained soil and kept in a humid environment, tiny bulbs should form within a few months.
 Sterilised bulb scales, leaf bases or flower stalks can also be used in tissue culture.

 Chemistry

-The homo-isoflavones 4′-o-methyl-punctatin, autumnalin and 3,9-dihydro-autumnalin can be found in E. autumnalis.
+Various homoisoflavonoids have been isolated from this plant.